Dimakoua/dailypick/blog/prompt.md

 *   "The Unbiased Advantage: How to Use Randomness for Fairer Team Decisions"
 *   "Stand-Up Spark: Making Your Daily Huddles Something the Team Looks Forward To"
 *   "Retrospective Refresh: Innovative Ideas to Make Your Agile Ceremonies More Effective and Enjoyable"

+**Recently Published Article Titles (for your reference to avoid duplication):**
+To ensure content freshness and avoid repetition, please review the titles of up to 10 recently published articles below.
+Aim to choose a Focus/Angle and generate a Title that is distinct from these.

+${DP_RECENT_ARTICLE_TITLES_LIST}

+---

 **Once you have chosen a Focus/Angle, all subsequent content you generate (Title, Meta Description, Primary Keywords, Body content, etc.) must be directly relevant and tailored to this chosen Focus/Angle.**